neildavis/amiga_keyboard_tester/README.md

 #include <Arduino.h>  // Remove this line for Arduino IDE
 ```

-since this is inlcuded only to use the
+since this is included only to use the
 [PlatformIO Arduino framework](https://docs.platformio.org/en/latest/frameworks/arduino.html)

+Build and upload to your Uno over USB using the PlatformIO IDE (or Arduino IDE as a sketch).
+Alternatively, a prebuilt binary firmware is available if you wish to flash directly
+using e.g. [avrdude](https://github.com/avrdudes/avrdude) in which case I'm going to assume
+that you know what you are doing :)

 Then use the IDE "serial monitor" to view the output.
 Alternatively use your choice of [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator)